uv-cpp/s3client/README.markdown

 ## Build and install

-The `install.sh` script includes the code for checking out the code, building and installing applications and libraries.
+The `install.sh` script includes the code for checking out the repository and building and installing applications and libraries.
 Just [download](https://raw.githubusercontent.com/uv-cpp/s3client/main/install.sh)
 and run.

 ```sh
 bash ./install.sh <install path>